offconvex/offconvex.github.io/_posts/blog_post2.md

 This is ensured by a simple idea.
 We will assume the image distribution is mildly "noised": say, every 100th pixel is replaced by Gaussian noise.
 To a human, such an image would of course be indistinguishable from a real image.
 (NB: Our proof could be carried out via some other assumptions to the effect that images have an innate stochastic/noise component that is efficiently extractable by a small neural network.
 But let's keep things clean.)
 When noise $\eta$ is thus added to an image $x$, we denote the resulting image as $x \odot \eta$.

-The theorem above uses the trivial encoder $E$ that, given the noised image $x \odot \eta$, outputs $\eta$.
-Clearly, such an encoder does not in any sense capture "meaning" in the code.
+Now the encoder will be rather trivial: given the noised image $x \odot \eta$, output $\eta$.
+Clearly, such an encoder does not in any sense capture "meaning" in the image.
 It is also implementable by a tiny single-layer net, as required by the theorem.